malikobaid/chariot_analytics/README.md

 [Docker compose](https://docs.docker.com/compose/install/)(You may have to [install docker engine](https://docs.docker.com/engine/installation/) if you're setting up the server on a Linux distribution).

 # Installing Chariot Analytics
-Generate an Api Token and add the token and chariot server address in [chariotanalytics/chariotanalytics/analytics/analytics_config.py|https://github.com/malikobaid/chariot_analytics/wiki/Analytics-Configuration-File] file)

-On the same machine running the chariot web server.
+On the same machine running the chariot server.
 Clone the chariot_analytics repository (or [download](https://github.com/malikobaid/chariot_analytics.git) and extract it).

+From the Chariot server generate an Api Token.
+Then add the token and chariot server address in the [analytics_config.py|https://github.com/malikobaid/chariot_analytics/wiki/Analytics-Configuration-File] file)

 Open terminal and navigate to the chariot_analytics directory run: docker-compose up -d